yokey21/Pokemon-Storage-System/README.md

 ```

 ## directory class
-Implements a simple class for navigating the terminal (MAC OSX)
+Implements a simple class for navigating the terminal (unix)

 ```cpp
 //used to navigate directories similar to terminal (UNIX)